 Patrick Sullivan

 Mr. Sullivan has been practicing law for 30 years in the greater Omaha area.
-His practice focuses heavily on commercial real estate transactions, ranging from buying/selling, new development, condemnations and representation of sanitary and improvement districts.
+His practice focuses heavily on corporate law and family businesses assisting corporations, limited liability companies (LLCs), and similar entities with their CTA compliance, ownership changes or changes in beneficial control of their company.